NCrashed/blog/posts/2016-09-11-hsoc-results.markdown

   (Proxy :: Proxy App)
 ```

-I am going to make a several blog post about the type level magic that was used to implement this.
-Also, to publish independent packages for automatic deriving of
+I am going to make a several blog post about the type level magic that was used to implement this and also to publish independent packages for automatic deriving of
 REST servers.
-At the moment the packages are located at the `live-profile-server` repo, see `servant-rest-derive` and `servant-rest-derive-server` subfolders.
+At the moment the packages are located at the `live-profile-server` repo, see [servant-rest-derive](https://github.com/NCrashed/live-profile-server/tree/master/servant-rest-derive) and [servant-rest-derive-server](https://github.com/NCrashed/live-profile-server/tree/master/servant-rest-derive-server) subfolders.

 ## Future work